SOON SELLING DIRECT FROM HERE AT GREAT PRICES!

 AVAILABLE FROM ALL USUAL OUTLETS INCLUDING AUDIBLE, KOBO AND APPLE

 If you’re a fan of the horror genre, and you like listening to audiobooks, you’ve come to the right place.
 What sort of horror?
 Collectively they’re called the “Horror Story Volumes”, but these are a mix of horror, paranormal thrillers, paranormal mysteries, and classic ghost tales such as were told in Tales from The Crypt and The Twilight Zone.
 I’ll make this clear – I don’t do “chainsaw” horror.
 My stories aren’t focused on how many legs and arms can be chopped off before you need to top up the chainsaw’s fuel tank.
 I want to frighten and thrill you.
 You can read more details about the individual stories here.
-This page is for providing direct Awesound links to the audiobooks.
+This page will soon be for providing direct links to the audiobooks, buying them from me at much better prices.
 And if you still want to use other outlets like Audible or iTunes, just search your provider of choice and you’ll find them too – but usually not at this price.

 No tricks, nothing sneaky.
 I create and produce my own audiobooks in a small personal studio, which means my only costs are my time and lots of coffee (and yes, a few beers if it’s an evening session).
-My audiobooks range from over six hours long to just over ninety minutes, with the introductory The Last Train only a little over an hour long – but that’s priced at only US$2.00 for listeners to sample my books (we’re working on a way to make it free).
+My audiobooks range from over six hours long to just over ninety minutes, with the introductory The Last Train only a little over an hour long.
 For a while, if not permanently, I want listeners to try my books and hear my stories, and non-subscription prices for audiobooks can be pretty harsh.
-So it’s US$5.95 for any of them.
+So I’ll be pricing them pretty low for the meantime.

 CAN I GET YOUR AUDIOBOOKS ANYWHERE ELSE?

 Like I said, all my audiobooks (apart from The Last Train) are available from the usual outlets like Audible, Kobo, iTunes … you name it, so if you want to use any kind of subscription deal to hear them, go for it.
 But for the majority of these sites I don’t control the pricing.
-Through Authors Republic I have set the price at US$5.95 too, but most online sellers will ignore that and set a price according to their own policies.
+Through Authors Republic I have set the price at US$5.95, but most online sellers will ignore that and set a price according to their own policies.
 You never know, try your luck!
-But only from Awesound are they guaranteed at US$5.95.

 Enough trying to sell you on the idea.
 Look for yourself below.

 What if you innocently, desperately wished for the impossible and it came true?
 Really impossible, like bringing your husband back from the dead?
 No one warned Linda that something dreadful was listening, waiting for the chance, feeding off her grief.
 When the Dead come back to life it’s never going to be good, no matter who it is.
 Check out the full story here.
-Get the audiobook from Awesound here for US$5.95.
 Length is 3 hours, 38 minutes.

 “If this isn’t a cautionary tale for the old adage “be careful what you wish for” then I don’t know what is!
 “Horror Story Volume I: Death Wish” is a different kind of short form horror that left me wanting more … It’s lovely to be surprised and G.M.
 Hague does a great job of this.
 This was a tight, well written, spooky, fun short horror book that I would recommend to any and all horror lovers!”